Last updated: May 26, 2022

 What About Glow Worms?

-Horseshoe Falls is beautiful in the daytime, but it turns into a very different spectacle when the sun has set.
-This is when the glow worms come out, and they can create a beautiful light show.
+Horseshoe Falls is beautiful in the daytime, but it becomes a very different spectacle when the sun sets.
+That is when the glow worms come out to play, and they can create a beautiful light show.

-You can find the glow worms in the rock overhang right behind the waterfall, and seeing these glow worms while it’s pitch black in the bush is quite a unique and surreal experience.
+You can find the glow worms in the rock overhang behind the waterfall, and seeing these glow worms in pitch black surroundings is quite a unique and surreal experience.

 If you do decide to go there after sunset, make sure you bring a torch, as it does get very dark on the track at nighttime.
 It’s a no-brainer.